dsbowen/dsbowen.github.io/_posts/hemlock/2020-01-15-getting-started.md

 $ gcloud --version
 ```

-## Detailed instructions for Mac and Linux in progress
+## Instructions for Mac and Linux in progress